Welcome to Lake Michigan Destinations... Come Travel Northern Lake Michigan!

 Northern Michigan's Lakeshore Destinations

 Northern Michigan has been attracting visitors to its shores for more than a century.
 And it is no surprise that this part of Michigan continues to draw visitors and summer residents year after year.
 What could be more alluring that the brilliant blue waters of Lake Michigan, glorious beaches, and a myriad of activities that could fill every day from dawn until dusk.
-Everyone knows about Traverse City, the Cherry Capital!
-One of Michigan's most beautiful destinations, this is home to wineries, museums, lighthouses, beaches, golf courses, and the magnificent Sleeping Bear Dunes.
-Coming down the hill into downtown Charlevoix is a sight to behold, nestled between Lake Michigan and Round Lake.
-It has been the summer place for generations for people from the Midwest and U.S. Ernest Hemingway is not the only person to find beauty and relaxation in Petoskey.
+As you travel north on US-31, coming down the hill into downtown Charlevoix is a sight to behold, nestled between Lake Michigan and Round Lake.
+It has been the summer place for generations for people from the Midwest.
+Situated on Lake Charlevoix, Boyne City is a gem in Northern Michigan's crown of jewels.
+This growing, bustling city has it all: music, art, fun, outdoor activities, dining, shopping, biking, skiing, and more.
+Ernest Hemingway is not the only person to find beauty and relaxation in Petoskey.
 With the backdrop of Lake Michigan's Little Traverse Bay to enjoy, their Gaslight District is the place to visit for terrific shopping and dining.
 Situated on a beautiful natural, deep harbor, Harbor Springs is a tiny community with big things to offer...a wonderful downtown business district has fabulous shopping overlooking the water.
 A trip to Michigan would not be complete without first visiting Mackinaw City, right at the "top of the mitt."
 This small, quaint town has great shopping and dining...and is the take-off point to Mackinac Island.
 Catch one of the many ferries that shuttle you from Mackinaw City to this turn-of-the-century island, where no vehicles are allowed.
 Make sure you sample some of their famous fudge!